St Mary's Music School: Location

-The Song School within the nearby Cathedral precinct is still used by the choristers for daily practice, where they are surrounded by beautiful murals by Phoebe Anna Traquair.
+The Song School within the nearby Cathedral precinct is still used by the choristers for daily practice, where they are surrounded by murals by Phoebe Anna Traquair.
 It was these murals (1888–1892) which won Traquair national recognition.
 Within a tunnelled ceiling interior the east wall depicts the cathedral clergy and choir.
 The south depicts Traquair's admired contemporaries such as Dante Gabriel Rossetti, William Holman Hunt, and George Frederic Watts; the north, birds and choristers sing together.
 The west shows the four beasts singing the Sanctus.

 Royal High School

 In 2016 the school put forward a fully funded £25 million proposal to move its location to the old Royal High School in Edinburgh in competition with another proposal to convert the site to a hotel.
 The school's plans were accepted by the Edinburgh Council planning committee in 2016 and would have allowed the school to increase the number of its students.
 However, the council had previously signed a contract with Duddingston House Properties in 2012 to convert the Royal High into a hotel.
 Two hotel plans were rejected by the Edinburgh Council planning committee in 2015 and 2017.
 The St Mary's Music School obtained a 125-year lease from Edinburgh Council for £1.5 million so that plans could go ahead after the Council cancelled their agreement with Duddingston House Properties in January 2021.